-Tips on writing menu descriptions that increase restaurant sales
+Tips on how to write menu item descriptions that increase restaurant and online ordering sales

 Using descriptive words for your dishes increases sales by 27%, according to the Food and Brand Lab, at Cornell University.
 Menu descriptions can really show off your brand voice and by spending a little extra time writing good ones—instead of a listicle of ingredients—can do wonders for your business.
 It’s important to know what buzzwords sell.
 This is a good opportunity to include where you source your ingredients, specifically what local farms you support.
 Include descriptive verbs such as diced, pureed and adjectives like blackened, roasted or toasted.
 These provide a visual and textural guide to each dish.

 For instance, in the example below, Gan Shan Station in Asheville, NC describes their Red Curry Short Ribs dish as “Creamy coconut curry, Japanese eggplant, shiitake mushrooms, togarashi peppers, sticky rice.”
 The use of an adjective at the beginning and then a thoughtful list of supporting ingredients helps visualize the texture of the dish, guiding a guest in their decision making.
 To those who care about where their ingredients are sourced, Gan Shan Station in their Pork Ramen dish, writes, “Vandele Farms pork belly” to showcase the North Carolina-based farm that raises their pork.